ronni86bit/SE-DevOps/README.md

 # SE-DevOps
-basic demo of how to install git and github in our pc.
+basic demo of how to install git and github
-Done in SE lab